turingschool/lesson_plans/ruby_04-apis_and_scalability/load_testing_and_production_performance_monitoring.markdown

 end
 ```

-Using this structure, move the basic loop script from our console session
+Using this structure, __move the basic loop script from our console session
-earlier into this rake task.
+earlier into this rake task__.

 Try running it with `rake load_test` and verify that you see the same browser
 behavior as before.

 ### Step 6 -- Refactoring